mxagar/tool_guides/python/data_science/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 source activate 3d
 pip install jupyter numpy matplotlib gym
 # We can also do in a Jupyter notebook: `!pip install gym`
+# And we can also install stuff using Anaconda
+conda install lxml pandas pillow scikit-learn seaborn tensorflow
 ```

 Introductory sections, not covered here: